Introduction & History

 - Key Holder – most of the Activity Committees restrict the number of Volunteers who have access to equipment and facilities with some type of key to the physical facilities.

-- Trip Leader – some organizations conduct trips, and these trips may be supervised by a trip leader who is appointed at the discretion of the Chair as having the necessary skills to run the trip.
+- Trip Leader – some Activity Committees conduct guided trips, and these trips may be supervised by a trip leader who is appointed at the discretion of the Chair as having the necessary skills to run the trip.

 The types of classifications of Volunteers, if any, for a particular Activity Committee may be set and controlled by the Chair of the Activity Committee according needs.
 Each Chair may determine who is recognized as a Volunteer.
 It may be a formal process, or it may be an informal agreement.